mk-fg/kelp/README.rst

 - udp-report-sink-chans - channel to source nacl crypto_box pubkeys mapping.

-  Each key is a channel name, values are space-separated crypto_box pubkeys for all potential sources which will be dumped into this channel.
+  Each key is a channel name, values are space-separated crypto_box pubkeys or
+  @name aliases (from udp-report-sink-keys secion) for all potential sources which will be dumped into this channel.

   Special "{chan}-topic" and "{chan}-nick" keys can be used to specify topic/nick for each channel, otherwise defauls from udp-report-sink will be used.

+- udp-report-sink-keys

+  "name = b64(pk)" aliases for source pubkeys, so that any reports about these (e.g. missing heartbeats, error count, etc) will have easy-to-read name instead of hard-to-remember keys.

 See blades/udp-report-send-test.py for an example of simple sender script.